Jimmynam0103/Weather/README.md

 # Seattle Weather Project

-> A brief description of what the project does and its purpose.
+>
-Analyze and compare precipitation between Seattle, Saint Louis, and New York
+Analyze and compare precipitation between Seattle and New York.
 ---

 ## Project Overview